corona-warn-app/cwa-server/docs/how_to/HOW-TO-SUBMISSION.md

 ## Using the external SubmissionPayloadGenerator

-This section is in progress

 * Checkout the cwa-server-tools repository
-* Run `?` as an application.
+* Run `app.coronawarn.server.tools.SubmissionPayloadGenerator` as an application.
-* The payload can be found here: `path/to/payload.bin`
+* The payload `5keys.bin` can be found in the projects root directory.